Olympus TG-5 vs Panasonic GX85

 |Panasonic TS7« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic TS7|

 It is notable that the GX85 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TG-5 does not feature such an accessory-socket.

-Both the TG-5 and the GX85 are recent models that are part of the current product line-up.
-The GX85 replaced the earlier Panasonic GX7, while the TG-5 followed on from the Olympus TG-4.
+The GX85 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus TG-5 vs Panasonic GX85

 So what conclusions can be drawn?
 Is the Olympus TG-5 better than the Panasonic GX85 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Olympus Tough TG-5:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.